rudderlabs/rudderstack-docs/destinations/appcenter.md

 ```

 {% hint style="info" %}
-The above track call is directly passed on to Appcenter via its `trackEvent` api in both `Android` & `iOS` sdk's.
+The above track call is directly passed on to App Center via its `trackEvent` api in both the RudderStack `Android` & `iOS` SDKs.
 {% endhint %}

 {% hint style="info" %}
-The event properties object should only contain the values of type String and Number and the other types are simply ignored if sent.
+The event properties object should only contain the values of type `String` and `Number`- the other property types will be simply ignored, if sent.
 {% endhint %}

 ## Screen

 The `screen` method allows you to record whenever a user sees the mobile screen, along with any associated optional properties.
 This call is similar to the `page` call, but is exclusive to your mobile device.

-A sample `screen` call using our Android SDK looks like the following code snippet:
+A sample `screen` call using the RudderStack Android SDK looks like the following code snippet:

 ```javascript
 rudderClient.screen(